It Happens Through The Village

-There is nothing else like the Village.
-From their own homes and neighborhoods, adults 50+ from all over Chicago’s north side have found community, connection, engagement and fun.
-If you want to live a life filled with possibilities and choices, the Village is for you.
+From their own homes, adults 50+ living throughout Chicago’s diverse north side neighborhoods have found community, engagement and fun!
+The Village connects members to each other and to the resources that support a vibrant, secure later life.
+If you want possibilities and choices, the Village is for you.
 (Read more.)

 Stay in Your Own Home or Move?